رهپویه معماری و شهرسازی

 2. Identify the shared and divergent principles that shape their respective understandings of architectural identity.

-3. Formulate a unifying and operative paradigm for contemporary Iranian–Islamic architecture that preserves metaphysical integrity while engaging the realities of modern practice.
+3. Formulate a unifying and operative paradigm for contemporary Iranian–Islamic architecture that preserves metaphysical integrity while engaging with the realities of modern practice.

 Research Methodology